 If any of the above don’t relate to you, its worth paying the doctor a visit so you can find out exactly what your hormones are doing and if you need referral to a gynaecologist.
 There’s no need to expect the worst, sometimes it can be a simple or unexplained thing that resolves itself.

-If you’ve had a missed period, one of the quickest and easiest ways to confirm a pregnancy is to do a test, then follow up with a fertility specialist (GPs are not skilled in fertility issues, so make sure you get a referral).
+If you've had a missed period, one of the quickest and easiest ways to confirm or rule out a pregnancy is to do a test, then follow up with a fertility specialist (GPs are not skilled in fertility issues, so make sure you get a referral).

-If you make sure that you have a healthy lifestyle, then you should be well on your way to having a normal cycle again.
+If you have no medical problems and have a healthy lifestyle, then you should be well on your way to having a normal cycle again.